Ready To Try Therapy? Pros And Cons Of Using A Therapy App

 They are convenient

 You don't have to remember an issue that you want to talk to your therapist about.
 If something comes up, you can get right on the app and write a message to your therapist.
+For apps without a therapist, you will likely find the ability to track mood, habits, or anything else more convenient than carrying around another logging method.

-They are an affordable alternative
+They are often an affordable alternative

 They remove the physical barrier

+Apps that offer therapy from a licensed professional may make it easier to connect with a therapist who works for you.
 Depending on where you live, it can be difficult to find a therapist you want to work with.
 It could be that there isn't someone who specializes in an area you want help with, or you may have a limited number of therapists to choose from, especially if you live in a rural area.

 Using a therapy app allows you to find the therapist that would be the best fit for you, even if they aren't in your local area.
 This can be a huge advantage in getting the help that you need.

-You can have an ongoing dialogue
+You can have an ongoing dialogue with a therapist

 When you use a therapy app, you can use your room to address these issues throughout the week.
 Just because you aren't having a "session" with your therapist doesn't mean you can't still get help for your concerns.
+However, the conversations that take place in your virtual room don’t take place in real-time.
+Therapists typically respond as soon as they can.

 Cons of using a therapy app